Skip to Main Content

 What are the staffing requirements?

-Residents will work every 3rd weekend as well as four holidays (New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day, or Christmas Day) in the inpatient hospital pharmacy.
+Residents will work every 3rd weekend as well as two holidays (Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day) in the inpatient hospital pharmacy.
 Throughout the year residents will also work a total of four staffing weeks during the week, typically in the care area of a recent rotation.

 Is there a code response requirement?